tommyfreire/tp-cripto-g7/README.md

 - **Secret Image:**  Place your secret BMP image (e.g., `Alfred.bmp`) in `resources/`.
 - **Carrier Images:**  Place at least `n` BMP images in `resources/preSombras/` (must be the same size as the secret image).

+#### Requirements for carrier images
+- **When k = 8:** All carrier images must have the same size (width and height, however we are actually using the same amount of pixels) as the secret image.
+If this condition is not met, the program will show an error and not continue.
+During recovery, all selected shadow images must also have the same size; otherwise, the program will show an error and abort.
+- **When k ≠ 8:** Carrier images can have any size, but must be large enough to hide all the data needed using LSB replacement.
+This means the number of pixels must be at least equal to the amount of data to hide.

 ### 3. Distribute the Secret

 ```sh
 ./visualsss.sh -d -secret resources/Alfred.bmp -k 3 -n 5
 ```
 - This will create `sombra1.bmp`, `sombra2.bmp`, ..., `sombra5.bmp` in `resources/sombras/`.
+- The hiding method used is LSB replacement, starting from the first pixel of the carrier image.

 ### 4. Recover the Secret